rackerlabs/rackspace-how-to/content/cloud-servers/installing-active-directory-on-windows-server-2012.md

 1. From the task bar, click **Open the Server Manager**.

-2. Select the Notifications icon at the top of the Server Manager window.
+2. Select the yellow notifications icon in the top navigation bar of the Server Manager window.

-    The Notifications Pane opens.
-From the notification about configuring AD DS, click **Promote this server to a domain controller**.
+    The Notifications Pane opens and displays a **Post-deployment Configuration** notification.
+Click the **Promote this server to a domain controller** link that appears in the notification.

     <img src="{% asset_path cloud-servers/installing-active-directory-on-windows-server-2012/promote.png %}" width="705" height="502" />